You can use any major credit card, PayPal, ShopPay, Apple Pay or even Google Pay.

 However, Apiterra does internal and external testing to ensure our honey is clear of commonly used pesticides, herbicides and antibiotics.
 Our industry-leading testing ensures our honey is of organic-certified quality.

-Our plastic jars are made of recyclable PBA free plastic category PET 1 and 2.
+Our plastic jars are made of recyclable PBA free plastic category PET 2.

 It is a nutrient-rich food considered to be especially beneficial for health and well-being, mostly plant-based but also some fish and dairy.
 A superfood is a whole (read: real, unprocessed, in its original form) food.